realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - used to create objects from JSON, XML, etc.
   - no modification or creation of global state

-### Dumb Container Objects for Data Transfer
+### Dumb Container Objects for Data Transfer Only to/from Domain
-- Dumb Container objects (DTO, Entity) are immutable and only used to pass data to/from outside domain to domain "Role" objects.
+- Dumb Container objects (`InfoDTO`, `InfoEntity`) are immutable and only used to pass data to/from outside domain to domain `Role` objects.
-    - DTO's and Entities are still useful to maintain separation of concerns and to communicate with outside world, and allows independent updating and maintaining of the domain objects.
+- Note: DTO's and Entities are still useful to maintain separation of concerns and to communicate with world outside domain, and allows independent changing and updating of the domain objects.

 ### Extremely Limit use of `Else` blocks
   - Code for conditions check first and return early if condition is not met.